TRUTHSGIVING 2020: A Virtual Festival

 Performances: Mahlikah Awe:ri, Lul Yoseph, Kirk Diamond, Vania, and a Surprise Guest DJ

-The Art Gallery of York University is working in partnership with artists Amoya Reé, Keosha Love, and The Poet MJ on Truthsgiving 2020, a one-day virtual festival taking place on October 10th from 2-8 pm that reimagines and redefines Thanksgiving by challenging its colonial roots.
-Deconstructing the mythology that has shaped the holiday in Canada and the United States, this day of workshops and performances will shine a light on the suppressed histories and enduring legacy of imperial/settler genocide and oppression.
+The Art Gallery of York University workied in partnership with artists Amoya Reé, Keosha Love, and The Poet MJ on Truthsgiving 2020, a one-day virtual festival that took place on October 10 from 2-8 pm that reimagined and redefined Thanksgiving by challenging its colonial roots.
+Deconstructing the mythology that has shaped the holiday in Canada and the United States, this day of workshops and performances shone a light on the suppressed histories and enduring legacy of imperial/settler genocide and oppression.
 Powered by Our Women’s Voices.

-Truthsgiving will begin with a discussion facilitated by The Poet MJ that will explore strategies for decolonizing Thanksgiving.
-This discussion will be followed by three separate workshops.
-The first will be led by Sylvia Plain, a member of Aamjiwnaang First Nation, a water walker, and founder of the Great Lakes Journey, who will facilitate a workshop on Indigenous food sovereignty.
-Abdifatah Hussein, a spoken word poet, Black Muslim youth advocate, and founding member of Hidaayah House, will lead our second workshop on decolonizing BIPOC mental health and well-being.
-Our final workshop is on radical healing and gratitude and will be facilitated by Sincerely Shyy, who is a Toronto-based wellness practitioner, spoken word poet, and educator.
+Truthsgiving began with a discussion facilitated by The Poet MJ that explored strategies for decolonizing Thanksgiving.
+This discussion was followed by three separate workshops.
+The first led by Sylvia Plain, a member of Aamjiwnaang First Nation, a water walker, and founder of the Great Lakes Journey, who facilitated a workshop on Indigenous food sovereignty.
+Abdifatah Hussein, a spoken word poet, Black Muslim youth advocate, and founding member of Hidaayah House, led our second workshop on decolonizing BIPOC mental health and well-being.
+Our final workshop was on radical healing and gratitude and was facilitated by Sincerely Shyy, a Toronto-based wellness practitioner, spoken word poet, and educator.

-The workshops will be followed by a performance showcase featuring a phenomenal lineup of artists including musician and educator Mahlikah Awe:ri, spoken word poet Lul Yoseph, Reggae singer Kirk Diamond, dancer Vania, and a surprise guest DJ.
+The workshops were followed by a performance showcase featuring a phenomenal lineup of artists including musician and educator Mahlikah Awe:ri, spoken word poet Lul Yoseph, Reggae singer Kirk Diamond, dancer Vania, and a surprise DJ set by Kappa Mezu.